 A note that a patient has an overdue account, which the provider may wish to discuss with them - in case of hardship for example (subject = Patient)

-An outbreak of ebola in a particular region (subject=Location) so that all patients from that region have a higher risk of having that condition
+An outbreak of Ebola in a particular region (subject=Location) so that all patients from that region have a higher risk of having that condition

 A particular provider is unavailable for referrals over a given period (subject = Practitioner)

-A patient who is enrolled in a clincial trial (subject=Group)
+A patient who is enrolled in a clinical trial (subject=Group)

 A flag is typically presented as a label in a prominent location in the record to notify the clinician of the potential issues, though it may also appear in other contexts.
 E.g. notes applicable to a radiology technician, or to a clinician performing a home visit.
 For patients, the information in the flag will often be derived from the record, and therefore, for a thorough and careful clinician, who has the time to review the notes will be redundant.
 However, given the volume of information frequently found in patients' records and the potentially serious consequences of losing sight of some facts, this redundancy is deemed appropriate.
 As well, some flags may reflect information not captured by any other resource in the record.
 (E.g. "Patient has large dog at home")